Overview

 How It Works

 By default, the match and term queries require exact token matches between the query and indexed text.
-When a query is cast tofuzzy(n)
+When a query is cast tofuzzy(n), this requirement is relaxed — tokens are matched if their Levenshtein distance, or edit distance, is less than or equal to n.

 Edit distance is a measure of how many single-character operations are needed to turn one string into another.
 The allowed operations are: